SDA-SE/sda-spring-boot-commons/docs/migration-2-to-3.md

 (`.withSchema("./schema.json", BaseEvent.class)`) and referenced in the AsyncAPI template (`$ref: './schema.json#/definitions/CarManufactured'`).
 Now the classes are referenced directly in the template (`$ref: 'class://com.example.BaseEvent`).
-The builder method `withSchema` does not exist eny more.
+The builder method `withSchema` does not exist any more.

 Please review the differences in the generated AsyncAPI file.
 Both libraries work different and have a different feature set.